 How TrainerRoad Plans Incorporate Minimum Effective Dose

 Every TrainerRoad training plan uses Minimum Effective Dose as a guiding principle.
 The Base/Build/Specialty progression is designed to steadily develop your fitness over time in a sustainable manner.
-Ramp Tests every 4-6 weeks ensure that intensity is calibrated to your ability, so your training dosage is always appropriately matched to your fitness.
+FTP Assessments every 4-6 weeks ensure that intensity is calibrated to your ability, so your training dosage is always appropriately matched to your fitness.
+And most importantly, Adaptive Training ensures that every workout is directly tied to your needs, without outpacing your abilities.

 Minimum Effective Dose also explains the nuance of how plans are designed.
 Contrary to a common misconception, a low-volume plan is not just ⅓ of a high-volume plan.
 Sweet Spot Base II is a prime example.